-- 3.9.1.6 The significance of the effect upon fish and shellfish ecology is determined by correlating the magnitude of the impact and the sensitivity of the receptor.
-The particular method employed for this assessment is presented in Table 3.15.
-Where a range of significance of effect is presented in Table 3.15, the final assessment for each effect is based upon expert judgement. - 3.9.1.7 For the purposes of this assessment, any effects with a significance level of minor or less have been concluded to be not significant in terms of the EIA Regulations.
+- 3.9.2.4 The significance of the effect upon fish and shellfish ecology is determined by correlating the magnitude of the impact and the sensitivity of the receptor.
+In order to ensure a transparent and consistent approach with other topic chapters of the Environmental Statement, a matrix approach has been adopted as presented in Table 3.15.
+It should be noted that this matrix approach has been adopted as a guide and where a range of significance of effect is given in Table 3.15, the final assessment for each effect is based upon the best available scientific evidence, or expert judgement, where appropriate. - 3.9.2.5 For the purposes of this assessment, any effects with a significance level of minor or less have been concluded to be not significant in terms of the EIA Regulations.